TheWangLab/algatr/README.md

 ------------------------------------------------------------------------

-Landscape genetics (or genomics) combines the fields of landscape ecology and population genetics in an effort to understand how environmental variation affects spatial genetic variation.
+Landscape genetics (or genomics) combines the fields of landscape ecology and population genetics to understand how environmental variation affects spatial genetic variation.
 Thus, at its most basic, any landscape genetics method requires genetic and environmental data as input.

 The methods contained within algatr will perform analyses on: